 Spring has very varied weather.
 April can have days warm enough for short sleeves and ice cream and days cold enough for fresh snow to fall.
 Just when you think winter's over and the weather is warming up, the temperature dips again.
 And then rises...and dips...and rises...
 But by the end of April, winter has lost its grip, the days are getting warmer, and summer is on the way.

 - Get your winter wardrobe in order, your car ready for winter driving, and your house prepared for winter in advance.
 Surviving winter is all about preparation.

-- It's not all watching the weather forecast and wearing 17 layers of clothes.
-Here's a list of fun things to do in the winter.
+- Here's a list of more fun things to do in the winter.